An Experimentally Informed Continuum Grain Boundary Model: Notation

 A variational approach is employed by Ta'asan and co--workers \cite{kinderlehrer2006} to compute curvature--driven grain growth based on Mullins' model \cite{Mullin1956} where the grain boundary energy density is a function of the grain boundary plane normal, along with the Herring condition \cite{herring1951physics, Herring1953} imposed at the triple junctions.
 Grain growth in a large system is simulated by Esedoglu and co-workers \cite{ELSEY20098015} based on mean curvature-driven motion while satisfying the Herring condition at triple junctions.
 Their algorithm uses the linear diffusion equation and signed distance functions \cite{ESEDOGLU20101017}.

 Glasner computationally explored the gradient flow dynamics of the A--G functional \cite{glasner2006grain}, as well as derived a matched-asymptotic-expansion based model for the evolution of grain boundaries and junctions corresponding to the singular limit of the gradient flow of the A--G functional.
 Grain boundary motion in the limit model is found to arise from curvature of the interfaces and variation in the ``line energy'' along grain boundaries.
 Interestingly, based on the results of numerical simulations, Glasner speculates on the possibility of grain boundaries terminating in the bulk, in other words to the presence of disclinations.
+Oudet et al. \mbox{\cite{Oudet2011}} introduced a diffuse interface approximation of branched transport.
+The model has some similarities with ours in that it involves a concave energy density function ($|u|^\beta, 0< \beta <1$) corresponding to the solution variable $u$ (our non--linearity is in the gradient) and a regularisation term.
+The corresponding minima of the energy density is at $u=0$ and because of a non-vanishing specified divergence constraint (or specified average constraint), large values of $|u|$ on small sets also have to occur, which may be thought of as another phase.
+Energy concentrates on the boundary between the phases corresponding to $u=0$ and $|u|=\infty$.
 A crystal plasticity model combined with the continuum phase--field model (KWC) is used to simulate shear--induced grain boundary motion, grain boundary sliding, curvature--driven grain boundary rotation, and curvature--driven grain shrinkage in unison \cite{admal2018unified}.
 In the context of a polycrystal, 2--D \cite{basakgupta_2D_2014} and 3--D \cite{basakgupta_3D_2015} models by Basak and Gupta are notable in the sense that they consider diffusion controlled incoherent interfaces in the presence of junctions.
 Their framework is categorized as a \textit{sharp interface model} and employs curvature dependent GB energy and surface diffusion motivated by the work of Gurtin and co-workers \cite{gurtinjabbour_3D_2002}.